splunk/public-o11y-docs/synthetics/test-config/global-variables.rst

 #.
 Once you're satisfied with your global variable, select :guilabel:`Add`.

-Edit a Global Variable
+Edit a global variable
 ====================================
-To edit the key or description of a global variable, visit the global variables page and edit within the field.
+To edit the key or description of a global variable, visit the :guilabel:`Global variables` page and edit within the field.
 Select :guilabel:`Save` when you're finished editing.

 Editing the value of a saved concealed global variable clears the previous value.
 You must provide a new value and select :guilabel:`Save` to apply it.